 It looks at visa and residence programs, healthcare, entertainment, climate, infrastructure, buying and renting, the ease of fitting in and more besides in its analysis of the world’s best retirement havens.
 And, when all the numbers are crunched and the results are in, you can get the complete lowdown in the full and final Global Retirement Rankings report.
-(For details on how to get your hands on a copy, take a look here).

 Of course, regardless of how the numbers stack up, choosing where in the world to begin your overseas adventure is as much a matter of the heart as anything else.
 But, when you know what matters most to you in a retirement destination, finding the place that tops the table in that category is undoubtedly a good place to start.

 So, without further ado, here’s a taste of the winners in three key categories to get you started…

 #1 for Entertainment: Thailand

 Thailand, the “Land of Smiles” achieved a perfect score for entertainment is well deserving of the title.
 It boasts an intriguing culture, fantastic markets, delicious food and an exotic and unpredictable nightlife.

 Here, you’ll find plenty of well-established expat clubs, renowned for providing support to newcomers and offering lots of special-interest groups.
 Many expats join trivia nights or service organisations like Rotary, learn the local language, chill out with live music, take salsa classes, watch spectacular sunsets or take up archery, golf or yoga.

 If you’re feeling more adventurous, you can go fishing or birdwatching or explore one of the country’s many beautiful national parks.